danielsaggau/Elections-Belarus/README.md

 Our project interlinks code in Python and R, using the best features of each programming language.
 R coding chunks start with %%R in the cell.
 For replication, please download the datafiles in our datafiles folder.

+To reproduce these results, please download the datafiles in the data folder.

-# Data Analysis in Python
+# Data Analysis in Python (1-6 file: 'Belarus_elections_data_merge_new.ipynb') (7-11 'RF_regressor_new1.pynb')

 1. Data Cleaning
 2. Joining the tables